Automate Background Removal

 6. Folding Table ($45)

-You will also need a photo table to allow your background "sweep" to fall across, so you can position and style your product accordingly.
+You will also need a photo table to allow your white backdrop "sweep" to fall across, so you can position and style your product accordingly.
 You don't want your product too high or too low, because it won't be comfortable or easy for you to take photographs of your product.
 I suggest a foldable card table for easy clean up.
 You can use the photo table anywhere, making its portability very convenient as well!
 You can find tables like this under $50 at your local hardware store or online.

 7. Duct Tape or Clamps ($8-$15)

-You will also want a few rolls of tape or clamps to secure your white paper sweep to your photo table so nothing moves while you are photographing your product.
+You will also want a few rolls of tape or clamps to secure your white paper sweep backdrop to your photo table so nothing moves while you are photographing your product.
 Duct tape is quick, convenient and easy to find, while clamps make for easy clean up and reusability.
 You can find both at your local hardware store.

 8. Window ($0)